OctoPrint/OctoPrint/docs/configuration/config_yaml.rst

      # reset the setting to false
      startOnceInSafeMode: false

-     # Signals to OctoPrint that the last startup was incomplete.
-OctoPrint will then startup
-     # in safe mode
-     incompleteStartup: false

      # Set this to true to make OctoPrint ignore incomplete startups.
 Helpful for development.
      ignoreIncompleteStartup: false